haakonnessjoen/bfcompile/README.md

 - For C output, there are a few extra optimalizations, one where `[>]` will use stdlib call memchr() which on some standard libraries are optimized to check 4 bytes at a time.
 And a second one, that converts `[.>]` to `p += fputs(p, stdout)` as it will both increase the pointer, and let the standard library ouput the string the most optimal way.
 These optimizations are probably not very noticable in most brainfuck programs though.

+- If a loop variable is cleared before the loop ends, convert it to a if statement instead.
+(This will also handle loops that contains ex-loops that has been converted to multiplications)

 Fun fact: It can also output Brainfuck, so you can use it to optimize your brainfuck (only level 1).
 For example output from this ["C" to bf compiler](https://github.com/elikaski/BF-it) can often be optimized quite a bit, as it does a lot of operations that would cancel eachother out.

 ## Prerequisites